 After TFA, Elie explored foreign models and practices in education.
 He traveled for a year and taught elementary, middle, and high school students in Chamraj, India and Ben Shemen, Israel.
 Elie moved back to the U.S. in 2019 to be a founding teacher at Washington Leadership Academy (WLA), a public charter school in Northeast D.C.
 At WLA, he directed internship and career prep, and taught 12th grade English and special education.

 During the 2020-21 school year, while teaching at WLA, Elie completed the University of Pennsylvania's Master's in Education Entrepreneurship program.
 Through that, Elie was able to convert his experiences and insights from the classroom into a student-centered education company ~ InnerView.
 Elie serves on the board of CONNECTdmv.
-In the 2022-23 school year, he is an Entrepreneurial Fellow at the University of Connecticut's Werth Institute where he is leading a team of co-op student through business development projects for InnerView.
+In the 2022-23 school year, he was an Entrepreneurial Fellow at the University of Connecticut's Werth Institute where he led a team of co-op students through business development projects for InnerView.
+Starting in the 2023-24 school year, Elie will be teaching Peace of Mind at Lafayette Elementary School in Washington DC, a mile from where he grew up.

 Mike was a 2016 Teach For America (TFA) Corps Member, teaching 8th grade science and social studies in the South Side of Chicago.
 During his time, he sought ways to bring real-world value to his students.
 Alongside increasing students’ standardized test scores in science, he led a variety of innovative experiences.
 He partnered with Echelon Consulting to empower students to express themselves through technology in an after-school program.
 He also piloted MyGPS, a curriculum to guide students’ exploration of their futures.